BerkeleyLab/assert/README.md

 --------
 This assertion utility contains three public entities:

-1. an `assert` subroutine,
+1. An `assert` subroutine,
-2. a `characterizable_t` abstract type supporting `assert`, and
+2. A `characterizable_t` abstract type supporting `assert`, and
-3. an `intrinsic_array_t` non-abstract type extending `characterizable_t`.
+3. An `intrinsic_array_t` non-abstract type extending `characterizable_t`.

 The `assert` subroutine

-1. error-terminates with a variable stop code when a user-defined logical assertion fails,
+* Error-terminates with a variable stop code when a user-defined logical assertion fails,
-2. includes user-supplied diagnostic data in the output if provided by the calling procedure,
+* Includes user-supplied diagnostic data in the output if provided by the calling procedure,
-3. is callable inside `pure` procedures, and
+* Is callable inside `pure` procedures, and
-4. can be eliminated during an optimizing compiler's dead-code removal phase based on a preprocessor macro: `-DUSE_ASSERTIONS=.false.`.
+* Can be eliminated during an optimizing compiler's dead-code removal phase based on a preprocessor macro: `-DUSE_ASSERTIONS=.false.`.

 The `characterizable_t` type defines an `as_character()` deferred binding that produces `character` strings for use as diagnostic output from a user-defined derived type that extends  `characterizable_t` and ipmlements the deferred binding.